sara-nl/griddocs/source/Pages/Service/system_specifications/lsg_specs.rst

 LSG Specifications
 ******************

-This page describes the specifications for LSG:
+This page describes the specifications for the life science grid clusters.
+For a list of the clusters, see :ref:`life-science-clusters`.

 .. contents::
     :depth: 4